ISO 14064-1 fact sheet

 2. Indirect GHG emissions from imported energy.

-3. Indirect GHG emissions from transport.
+3. Indirect GHG emissions from transportation.

 4. Indirect GHG emissions from products used by the organisation.